mdaxtman/RJS-Skill-Builder/README.md

 # RJS-Skill-Builder

+To run this project locally you must have node.js installed on your machine.

+run the following commands before starting the server
+    npm install gulp -g
+    npm install nodemon -g
+    npm install bower -g
+    bower install

+if you have the above dependencies installed, start the server--
+    npm start

 TEAM GOAL
 In refining our direction/mission/taglines, let's keep scalability in mind.
 How can we build something attractive to other language/dev communities.
 Let's not just pioneer for our project, but for others in their respective niches too.